ethereum/go-ethereum/cmd/evm/testdata/23/readme.md

-These files examplify how to sign a transaction using the pre-EIP155 scheme.
+These files exemplify how to sign a transaction using the pre-EIP155 scheme.